-In addition to the geometric parameters which characterize the wires, we give in Figs. 2 and 3 the calculated electronic conductance (G), the energy difference with respect to the completely separated tips (ΔE in Fig.2) and the H2 binding energy (BE(H2) in Fig.3).
-These properties are also given in Table 1, and they are plotted versus elongation of the wire (ΔL with respect to the value L=16.25 Å mentioned above) in Fig. 4.
-Included also in Table 1 is the magnitude of the stretching force (F_S), calculated for each equilibrated configuration (with a selected value of L) as the force acting on the two outermost layers of the supporting tips - that is, F_S is the force required in order to maintain the given strain in the system.
+completely separated tips (ΔE in Figure 2) and the H2 binding energy (BE(H2) in Figure 3).
+These properties are also given in Table 1, and they are plotted versus elongation of the wire (ΔL with respect to the value L = 16.25 Å mentioned above) in Figure 4.
+Included also in Table 1 is the magnitude of the stretching force (F_S), calculated for each equilibrated configuration (with a selected value of L) as the force acting on the two outermost layers of the supporting tips; that is, F_S is the force required in order to maintain the given strain in the system.

 Bare Wire.
 We discuss first certain properties of the bare gold wire.
-From inspection of Fig. 4 (bottom) and Table 1 we conclude that varying the distance between the opposing tips influences mainly interatomic distances in the mono-atomic wire region, with the length of the wire $L_w \equiv d{bb'}$ increasing monotonically with ΔL .
-At L=18.00 Å (i.e. $\Delta L = 1.75$ Å) the wire exhibits a structural bistability, with two energetically degenerate configurations occurring, a middle - dimer one (marked (iv md) in Fig.2) and an end - dimer one (marked (iv ed) in Fig.2).
-For larger elongations the ed configuration dominates, resulting eventually in "breakage" of the B-wire.
+From inspection of Figure 4 (bottom) and Table 1 we conclude that varying the distance between the opposing tips influences mainly interatomic distances in the monatomic wire region, with the length of the wire $L_w \equiv d{bb'}$ increasing monotonically with ΔL .
+At L = 18.00 Å (i.e., $\Delta L = 1.75$ Å), the wire exhibits a structural bistability with two energetically degenerate configurations occurring, a middle, dimer, one (marked (iv md) in Figure 2) and an end, dimer, one (marked (iv ed) in Figure 2).
+For larger elongations the ed configuration dominates, resulting eventually in "breakage" of the B wire.